sonertari/SSLproxy/README.md

 SSLproxy, SSLproxy acts as both the packet filter and the kernel, and the communication occurs over networking sockets.

+SSLproxy supports split mode of operation similar to SSLsplit as well.
+In split mode, packets are not diverted to listening programs, effectively making SSLproxy behave similar to SSLsplit, but not exactly like it, because SSLproxy has certain features non-existent in SSLsplit, such as user authentication and protocol validation.
+Also, note that the implementation of proxy core in SSLproxy is different from the one in SSLsplit, for example the proxy core in SSLproxy runs lockless, whereas SSLsplit implementation uses thread manager level locks (which does not necessarily make sslproxy run faster than sslsplit).
+In SSLproxy, split mode can be defined globally or per-proxyspec.

 SSLproxy does not automagically redirect any network traffic.
 To actually implement a proxy, you also need to redirect the traffic to the system running sslproxy.
 Your options include running sslproxy on a legitimate router, ARP